survivejs/webpack-book/manuscript/advanced_techniques/04_writing_loaders.md

 ### Test Structure

 Given this is so small project, I ended up writing all my tests into a single file.
 The following excerpt should give you a better idea of what they look like.
-There are a couple of Webpack loader specific tweaks in place to make it easier to test them:
+There are a couple of webpack loader specific tweaks in place to make it easier to test them:

 **test.js**